 6. Are there restrictions on Insolvency proceedings as a result of COVID-19?

 Considerable restrictions were introduced by the Corporate Insolvency and Governance Act 2020.
-The Government has announced the restrictions would be extended to 30 June 2021.
+The Government has announced the restrictions will be extended to 30 September 2021

 The restrictions prevent the presentation of Winding Up petitions except where the company would be deemed insolvent notwithstanding the impact of COVID-19.